Masahiro Hamazaki

 Masahiro Hamazaki (浜崎 昌弘, Hamazaki Masahiro) was a Japanese football player.
-He played for Japan national team.
+He played for the Japan national team.

 Club career

 Hamazaki was born in Osaka Prefecture on March 14, 1940.
 After graduating from Meiji University, he joined Yawata Steel (later Nippon Steel).
-The club won 1964 Emperor's Cup.
+The club won the 1964 Emperor's Cup.
 In 1965, Yawata Steel joined new league Japan Soccer League.
 He retired in 1972.
 He played 100 games in the league.

 National team career

 In December 1966, Hamazaki was selected Japan national team for 1966 Asian Games.
 At this competition, on December 16, he debuted against Singapore.
 He played 2 games for Japan in 1966.
 In October 1968, he was selected Japan for 1968 Summer Olympics in Mexico City.
-Although he did not play in the match, as he was the team's reserve goalkeeper behind Kenzo Yokoyama, Japan won Bronze Medal.
-In 2018, this team was selected Japan Football Hall of Fame.
+Although he did not play in any match, as he was the team's reserve goalkeeper behind Kenzo Yokoyama, Japan won bronze medal.
+In 2018, this team was selected for the Japan Football Hall of Fame.

 On October 10, 2011, Hamazaki died of ruptured varicose veins of intestines in Kitakyushu at the age of 71.